Disclaimer Regarding Zoom Cloud Recording Retention Policy

 In-Person HyFlex Trainings

 Please note, that at this time the In-Person trainings are 30 minute long sessions.
 Due to COVID-19 and social distancing, we can only have 2 faculty members present in the room with the Ed Media tech at a time.
-More trainings will be added throughout the month of August.
+More trainings will be added throughout the month.

 Class scheduling and room assignments are still being determined by OSA, the Provost Office, and Department Chairs.
 Therefore, the placement of Zoom stations is still to be confirmed and adjusted.
 We have provided the initial listing to assist faculty in the assignment process with their Chairs and Department Heads.